-Non-Destructive Testing of joints in precast element structures
+Non-destructive testing of joints in precast element structures

-Claus Germann Petersen, M.Sc., MBA, Germann Instruments A/S, Denmark (germann-eu@germann.org) Hugo Dolan Orozco Recillas, M.Sc., MBA, Germann Instruments A/S, Denmark (hugo@germann.org)
+Claus Germann Petersen Germann Instruments A/S, Denmark

+Hugo D. Orozco Recillas Germann Instruments A/S, Denmark
-Keywords: Precast elements, keyed joints, grouting, quality control, impact-echo, ultrasonic-echo.

-Abstract

-Strength and durability of precast concrete structures are determined to a great extent by the strength and durability of the connections between the precast elements.
-Most common problems are improper grouting and packing of the filling material, e.g. by using shotcrete or stiff or improper aggregate size mortars, as well as excess of shrinkage or inadequate bond to the boundaries.

-Therefore, ensuring the proper filling of joints is a must to avoid undesirable effects such as cracks, steel corrosion, lack of stiffness or most importantly loss of load carrying capacity.
-However, it is not easy to be sure a correct workmanship has been done unless destructive techniques are performed, which means a lot of coring or drilling of holes.

-This paper presents a case study of NDT testing, carried out on vertical joints of precast concrete wall elements improperly grouted to show an easy and totally non-destructive way to carry out quality control or inspection survey by means the impact-echo method or, alternatively, by using an ultrasonic-echo tomographer.
-Unlike other traditional NDT methods like UPV (ultrasonic pulse velocity), these techniques require access to only one face of the element and are able to determine the depth of anomalies fast and reliable.
+ABSTRACT: Strength and durability of precast concrete structures are determined to a great extent by the strength and durability of the connections between the precast elements.
+Most common problems are improper grouting and packing of the filling material in the joints, as well as excess of shrinkage or inadequate bond to the boundaries.
+Therefore, ensuring a proper filling of joints is a must to avoid undesirable effects such as cracks, steel corrosion, lack of stiffness or loss of load carrying capacity.
+However, it is not easy to be sure that the workmanship has been done correctly unless coring or drilling of holes are performed.
+This paper presents a case study carried out on vertical joints of precast concrete wall elements improperly grouted to show fast and reliable non-destructive techniques, for quality control or inspection survey, that require access to only one face of the element: the impact-echo method and an ultrasonic-echo tomographer.

-Introduction
+1 INTRODUCTION

 In order to form a monolithic structure using precast concrete wall elements, vertical shear connections are usually made as keyed joints reinforced with overlapping U-bars.
 They form a cylindrical core in which a locking bar is positioned, and all the joints are grouted with mortar.
-Another alternative is replacing the U-bars with high strength looped wire ropes since their flexibility makes the installation of wall elements easier.
-The wire ropes are usually pre-installed in "wire boxes" embedded in the precast walls with a rebar in the middle [1].
+Another alternative is replacing the Ubars with high strength looped wire ropes since their flexibility makes the installation of wall elements easier.
+The wire ropes are usually pre-installed in "wire boxes" embedded in the precast walls with a rebar in the middle (Jorgensen, 2015).

-While these kinds of joints have proved to be structurally appropriate, sometimes the grouting procedure at the job site is not properly done [2].
-A vertical shear connection joint with defects in the filling mortar can lead to stress concentrations that may induce undesirable plastic deformations in the U-bars or a brittle failure in the looped wire ropes due to their lack of yield plateau in the stress-strain relationship [1].
-Furthermore, even if the load carrying capacity is not compromised, the structure's service life might be because cracks and voids make concrete susceptible to water intrusion and consequently, steel corrosion may become a problem or ice can be formed during freezing temperatures, expanding and cracking the surrounding concrete.
+While these types of joints have proved to be structurally appropriate, sometimes the grouting procedure at the job site is not properly done (Lund et al, 2015).
+A vertical shear connection joint with defects in the filling mortar can lead to stress concentrations that may induce undesirable plastic deformations in the Ubars or a brittle failure in the looped wire ropes due to their lack of yield plateau in the stress-strain relationship (Jorgensen, 2015).
+Furthermore, even if the load carrying capacity is not compromised, the service life of the structure might be, because cracks and voids make concrete susceptible to water intrusion and consequently steel corrosion may become a problem or ice can be formed during freezing temperatures, expanding and cracking the surrounding concrete.

-A demonstration project of quality inspection of joints with looped wire ropes was performed in a multistory building where precast concrete walls were used extensively.
+A demonstration of quality inspection of joints with looped wire ropes was performed in a multistory building where precast concrete walls were used extensively.
 Knowing that the grouting process is very susceptible to human error, looking for possible defects is critical.
 Two instruments were used, the DOCter, which is based on the Impact-Echo method, and MIRA, an ultrasonic-echo tomographer.
-The stress wave NDT assessment methods are totally sensitive to this type of defects and fully accomplished the investigation.
+The stress wave NDT assessment methods are totally sensitive to these types of defects and fully accomplished the investigation.
 Results are discussed and compared.
-Cores were extracted for verification by courtesy of the contractor Mr. Jack Pedersen, MT Hoejgaard, Copenhagen, Denmark.
+Cores were extracted for verification.

-The DOCter Impact-Echo principle [3],
+1.1 The DOCter Impact-Echo principle (Carino, 2015)